 - The Perfect Landing (Englewood) This is a great place for breakfast and lunch.
 You can enjoy views of the Front Range while watching planes take off and land at the Centennial Airport.

-- The Upper Deck at the Laszlo Hotel (Parker) This covered outdoor dining space offers gorgeous views, gourmet burgers, a fire pit, and a kid-friendly Junior Menu.
+- The Upper Deck at Ascent on Main (Parker) This covered outdoor dining space offers gorgeous views, gourmet burgers, a fire pit, and a kid-friendly Junior Menu.

 - The Viewhouse (Centennial and other locations) Enjoy incredible views from the rooftop or live music and yard games in the courtyard.
 They've got great food and great fun!
 Plus, their $20 Wine & Board (bottle of one and a flatbread to share) during Happy Hour can't be beat!